nextflow-io/nextflow/docs/config.md

 ### Blocks

-A config scope can also be specified as a block, in which case any number of config options within that scope can be assigned:
+A config scope can also be specified as a block, allowing multiple configuration options to be set within that block.
+For example:

 ```groovy
 // dot syntax